 An untreated sexually transmitted disease can have serious consequences, such as infertility.
-That’s why the OB/GYN specialists at Capital Women’s Care in Arlington and McLean, Virginia, recommend regular screening for their patients.
+That’s why the OB/GYN specialists at Capital Women’s Care in Arlington, Virginia, recommend regular screening for their patients.
 Testing is discrete, and it's a responsible health measure for any woman who is sexually active, especially if she is trying to have a baby or is single with a variety of partners.
 If you are looking for a practice that will respect your privacy while you have STD tests done, call Capital Women’s Care for an appointment.

 By getting screened, women can receive a proper diagnosis and treatment plan if they do test positive.
 Some typical STDs that the practice tests for include: